Spice up your inbox with FREE German recipes and a free recipe ebook!

 • Add ½ to 1 teaspoon almond extract instead of or as well as the lemon juice.

-• Serve with a dollop of whipped cream or a scoop of vanilla ice cream.
+• Serve warm with whipped cream or vanilla ice cream, or both.

-• Tastes best warm right out of the oven or the second day once the apples have infused their flavor throughout the cake.
+• Tastes amazing fresh out of the oven or the next day after the flavors meld

 * * * * *